 - 1. Shoes shall be worn.
-Skate tennis shoes and bedroom slippers are unacceptable and not allowed.
+Skate tennis shoesShoes with wheels and bedroom slippers are unacceptable and not allowed.
 Tennis shoes/athletic shoes are required to participate in physical education. - 2.
 Tube tops, spaghetti straps, or similar type of clothing may only be worn with a blouse or shirt.
 Clothing exposing the torso or the midriff, either front, back, or sides shall not be worn.
 Underwear shall not be visible.
 Clothing shall not expose the mid-chest area.
 Clothing not properly fastened or with tears that are indecent shall not be worn.
 Clothing traditionally designed as undergarments or sleepwear shall not be worn as outer garments.
 All pants and shorts shall be secured at the waist.
-Hemlines shall be no shorter than fingertip length.
-In addition, when leggings are worn a top garment is required and shall be no shorter than fingertip length with relaxed shoulders.
+Hemlines shall be no shorter than fingertip length for all shorts, skirts, skorts, and dresses.
+In addition, when leggings are worn a top garment is required and shall be no shorter than fingertip length around the entire circumference of the article of clothing with relaxed shoulders.